 My writing explores life lived at the peripheries of violence: its aftermaths, acts of witnessing, and the quiet, often overlooked moments where harm intersects with the ordinary.
 I’m drawn to portraying bodies that are awkward, vulnerable, or self-conscious like mine (I have a co-ordination disorder called dyspraxia), and to the ways they are exposed, examined, and regulated without consent.
-Working through memory, observation, research, narrative reconstruction and poetics, I try to investigate how histories of shame and fear are shaped by families, peers, and institutions.
+Working through memory, observation, research, narratology and poetry, I try to investigate how histories of shame and fear are shaped by families, peers, and institutions, particularly in late 20th century Ireland.

 Writer Awards & Residencies